How to Create a Wedding Timeline – and Stick to it!

 Time: 3-4 hours

-The time for the reception is really dependent on what you have set up for your wedding, but most couples plan 3 hours of reception before the dancing starts.
+The time for the reception is dependent on what you have set up for your wedding, but most couples plan 3 hours of reception before the dancing starts.
 Most couples do the grand entrance, the first dance and speeches fairly early in the evening before the dancing starts.
 Some weddings have cultural elements incorporated and other activities planned between courses.
 After dinner, it’s usually the cake cutting.
 Many guests love to be entertained and have activities to partake in during the wedding.
+From our experience, dancing usually starts 30-45 minutes later than scheduled.

 If you want to get pictures of your reception venue and decorations without any guests in it, we will need about 15 – 30 minutes before the reception venue opens for guests to make sure we get a good variety of shots.